 Fields of Study: Methodology, Demography, Collective Memory, Life Course Research.
 PhD: University of North Carolina at Chapel Hill

 Tim Liao is Professor of Sociology, Statistics, and East Asian Languages & Cultures and Head, Department of Sociology.
 As a founding member, he serves on the executive committee of the Sequence Analysis Association.
 He was a 2017-2018 Center for Advanced Study in the Behavioral Sciences Fellow.
+He is an Associate Editor of Advances in Life Course Research and a Deputy Editor of Demography and serves on the editorial board of the American Sociological Review and The Sociological Quarterly.
 He is a former Deputy Editor of The Sociological Quarterly, (1992-2000), former Editor of Sage’s Quantitative Applications in the Social Sciences series (2004-2009), and former Editor of Sociological Methodology (2009-2015).
-He is a Deputy Editor of Demography.
 He served on the council of the ASA Methodology Section (1998-2001) and the council of the North America Chinese Sociological Association (2000-2002).
 He also served on the editorial board of Sociological Methods & Research and on the editorial board of Sociological Methodology.
 He was the Chair of the Methodology Section of the American Sociology Association from 2009 to 2011.

 Representative Research Papers

 T.F.
 Liao and A.E.
 Fasang.
-Forthcoming.
+2021.
 “Comparing Groups of Life Course Sequences Using the Bayesian Information Criterion and the Likelihood Ratio Test.”
-Sociological Methodology : .
-Available online since October 2020.
+Sociological Methodology 51(1): 44-85.
+Advailable online since October 2020.

 T.F.
 Liao and R.Y.
 Gan.
 2020.
 “Filipino and Indonesian Migrant Domestic Workers in Hong Kong: Their Life Courses in Migration.”
 American Behavioral Scientist 64(6): 740-764.